'What one can do as an attempt to really understand these situations, although it is doomed to be a failure?'

 As of 14 December, all the posts from the experiment are public.

-Between 22-28 June 2017 A Bridge Too Far (Rebuilt) is going to be presented at Vrij Paleis in Amsterdam.
-During these period, you need to be a FB friend to read the post from this experiment.
+Between 22-28 June 2019 A Bridge Too Far (Rebuilt) was presented at Vrij Paleis in Amsterdam.
+You need to be a FB friend to read the post from this experiment.

 concept / performance / video : Tashi Iwaoka